compsecdirect/uctamas/README.md

 # Using Containers to Analyze Malware at Scale (UCTAMAS)

-Workshop files, pastables for Usinjg containers to analyze malware at scale.
+Workshop files, pastables for Using containers to analyze malware at scale.